jcarley/abodochallenge/README.md

 `git clone https://github.com/jcarley/abodochallenge.git`

 Change directories into the folder you cloned the project to.
+On my machine this was `cd ~/Projects/ruby/abodochallenge`.

-`cd ~/Projects/ruby/abodochallenge`
+You should change this to what ever the location is on your machine.

 Bootstrap the project by executing the `boostrap.sh` file in a terminal.